 _

-SHORTTAIL STINGRAY
+SHORT-TAIL STINGRAY

-View all available shark and ray images in the Shark Pictures Database
+View more Short-tail Stingray images in the Shark Pictures Database

-Latin Name: Dasyatis brevicaudata
+Latin Name: Bathytoshia brevicaudata

 Family: Dasyatidae

-Size: Maximum disc width 2m.
+Size: Maximum recorded disc width 210cm.

 Reproduction: Viviparous.
 In NZ males have been observed biting and holding onto the much larger females pectoral fin for hours at a time.
 During actual copulation the male flips upside down under the female and inserts one clasper.
 He then beats his pectoral fins up and down and in so doing moves his clasper in and out of the females cloaca.
 During maturation males have been observed nudging the female which may stimulate the birthing process.